Des is a mensch. He’s a gentleman and he has good intentions.

 Stories like this bring back a thousand other memories……!!
 Cheers vir eers, Et

-Another memory of the far side: Roaring around the dirt roads between those big trees in Dr Dick Venning’s blue Triumph and in his Land Rover, Tim Venning at the helm.
+Another memory of The Far Side – of the river: Roaring around the dirt roads between those big trees in Dr Dick Venning’s light blue Triumph and in his Land Rover, Tim Venning at the helm.
 Hell for leather, running commentary all the way, huge grin on his face.

 Uncle Ray was attacked by baboons on one of his Platberg walks.
 Not sure if his dog/s were with him, but he said he fought off the babs with his walking stick.
 We were told he had suffered “shell shock” in the war.